mevdschee/json_sort.php/README.md

 [Show me the code!](json_sort.php)

-NB: If you do use PHPUnit, then take a look at the "`assertEqualsCanonicalizing`" function [here](https://phpunit.readthedocs.io/en/latest/assertions.html#assertequalscanonicalizing).
+NB: If you do use PHPUnit, then take a look at the "`assertJsonStringEqualsJsonString`" function [here](https://phpunit.readthedocs.io/en/latest/assertions.html#assertjsonstringequalsjsonstring).